-I have no qualms saying I’m broke.
-I live in London, on my own, and have a lifestyle that is based on experiences which cost money.
+I have no qualms about saying I’m broke.
+I live in London, on my own, and have a lifestyle that is based on experiences that cost money.
 That being said I know how to travel on a budget.

 Keep Travel Costs Low

 My personal pet peeve is having to shell out a load of money simply to board a plane or get on a train just to get somewhere different.
 As such, I try to keep my travelling costs at a minimum in order to spend my money on the experiences rather than the process of getting to them.